 Coronado Flower Show/Balboa Park

 Visiting San Diego’s beautiful gardens and parks will really get you in the mood for spring, San Diego is, after all, home to the country’s largest flower show, the Coronado Flower Show which takes place every year in Spreckles Park.
-2015 marks the 91st Annual Coronado Flower Show and if you decide to visit San Diego before that, be sure to take in the beauty of it’s many gardens and San Diego’s warm, pleasant climate.
-San Diego is about 45 miles from Oakzanita Springs RV Resort and 27 miles from the Pio Pico RV Resort.
+2015 marks the 91st Annual Coronado Flower Show and if you decide to visit San Diego before that, be sure to take in the beauty of its many gardens and San Diego’s warm, pleasant climate.
+San Diego is about 45 miles from Oakzanita Springs and 27 miles from Pio Pico.

 While in San Diego, visit the famous Balboa Park, home to the San Diego Zoo, and famous gardens like the Inez Grand Parker Memorial Rose Garden and the Botanical Building with the Lily Pond and Lagoon.
 The Botanical Building is one of the most photographed scenes in Balboa Park and for good reason!
 It is beautiful to see in photographs, but even more stunning to experience in person.
 This historic building is one of the largest lath structures in the world and houses over 2,100 permanent plants.
 All of this flora will surely get you in the mood for spring!